ChelseaH93/geoengine-utils/README.md

 Contributions are welcome!

-If you have ideas for improving GeoForge or spot a bug, feel free to open an issue or submit a pull request.
+If you have ideas for improving geoengine-utils or spot a bug, feel free to open an issue or submit a pull request.

 ---